 Towncrest neighborhood revitalization focus of May 14 presentation

-The City of Iowa City Planning and Community Development Department worked with business students at the University of Iowa this spring on ways to revitalize the Towncrest neighborhood in Iowa City—an area the City has been working on redeveloping for a number of years.
-The UI students will present their final recommendations to elected officials, City of Iowa City staff, business owners, and the general public at 3 p.m.
-Tuesday, May 14 in Emma Harvat Hall, City Hall, 410 E. Washington Street.
+The City of Iowa City Neighborhood and Development Services Department worked with business students at the University of Iowa this spring on ways to revitalize the Towncrest neighborhood in Iowa City—an area the City has been working on redeveloping for a number of years.
+The UI students presented their final recommendations to elected officials, City of Iowa City staff, business owners, and the general public at 3 p.m.
+Tuesday, May 14, 2013 in Emma Harvat Hall, City Hall, 410 E. Washington Street.

 For more information, contact Steve Long, Community Development Coordinator, at 319-356-5250 or email@example.com.

 Commercial Lot For Sale - 2229 Muscatine Avenue

 Towncrest Financial Incentives / Urban Renewal Plan

 The City’s Economic Development Division has prepared an urban renewal plan for the Towncrest area that includes implementation of a Tax-Incentive Financing (TIF) district and funding for façade improvements as well as for new construction or reconstruction of existing commercial spaces.

 Towncrest Area Commercial Real Estate Inventory Form

 The City wants to put people who are interested in investing in the Towncrest area – such as developers, retailers, small businesses, and nonprofit organizations – in touch with Towncrest-area property owners who are interested in selling or leasing their commercial property, or in selling land they own that could be developed.
 If you’re interested, please fill out and submit the following form.

 If interested in purchasing or leasing a property in the Towncrest area, please contact the Neighborhood and Development Services Department at 319-356-5230.